liyan2015/P3Forecast/README.md

 <!-- start similarity -->

 The code in the file [lib/similarity.py](https://github.com/liyan2015/P3Forecast/tree/main/lib/similarity.py) is for determining the similarity between the synthesized workload data and the original workload data.
+Our proposed $pattern-aware DTW$, a novel Dynamic Time Warping (DTW)-based data synthesis quality assessment method, is implemented in the function `fastpdtw`.

 <!-- end similarity -->